Pheidole pallidula – Colony with Queen and Workers

 Pheidole pallidula is covered by the Fourmiculture Charter:

-1. Establishment approved by the Veterinary Services and the prefecture, in possession of the certificate of capacity for the sale of ants (decision No. 2016195-0002 of the Departmental Directorate for the Protection of Populations), 2.
-Guide
+1. Establishment approved by the Veterinary Services and the Prefecture, in possession of the certificate of competence for the sale of ants (Decision No. 2016195-0002 of the Departmental Directorate for the Protection of Populations),

 3. Ants guaranteed free of mites and parasites,